 Blue Fescue Grass

 Blue fescue grass, or Festuca glauca 'Elijah Blue,' is a clumping ornamental grass.
-It is a true grass that grows to only a foot tall or less.
+It is a true grass that grows to only a foot tall or shorter.

 Plant Elijah Blue in full sun.
 It loves the well-drained soil and tolerates poor soils.
 The more sun this grass gets, the more likely it is to show its signature blue-gray color.